 ‘Well, actually, there’s was one other… moment.’

 ‘Before I opened our apartment door, Mrs. Barnes asked if I liked the meatballs she’d dropped into us the previous day.
 Remember the meatballs she made?’

-‘Yes, yes, I do, Harry.
+‘Yes, yes I do, Harry.
 What did you say to the poor woman?’

-‘I…’ Harry raised his hands in the air, as if this was some form of defence for his actions, as if he was pre-emptively deflecting any criticism that was coming his way.
+‘I…’ Harry raised his hands in the air, as if this was some form of defense for his actions, as if he was pre-emptively deflecting any criticism that was coming his way.
 ‘I told her I’d licked boots that tasted better.’

 ‘Oh!’
 Polly’s arms flailed in the air.
 ‘Unbelievable!’